bezoerb/bower-requirejs/readme.md

 ## Options

 ```
 -h, --help              # Print options and usage'
 -v, --version           # Print the version number'
 -c, --config            # Path to your RequireJS config file'
 -e, --exclude           # Name of a dependency to be excluded from the process'
 -b, --base-url          # Path which all dependencies will be relative to'
 -t, --transitive        # Process transitive dependencies'
+-d, --devDependencies   # Process dev-dependencies'
 ```